 Substance restrictions

-Article 2 of the directive specifies the substance restrictions for the migration of lead and cadmium from ceramic articles.
-We provide those restrictions in the table below.
+Article 2 of the directive specifies the substance restrictions for the migration of lead and cadmium from ceramic articles, as summarised in the table.

 Declaration of Compliance

-The directive requires importers and manufacturers of ceramic articles to provide a Declaration of Compliance.
+The directive requires sellers or manufacturers of ceramic articles to issue a Declaration of Compliance.
 You can find more information in Annex III of the directive.

 Regenerated Cellulose Film Directive 2007/42/EC